NZ Formulary

 • Your implant does not protect you from sexually transmitted infections.

-• You can ask to have your implant removed at any time.
-This must be done by your health professional – do not remove it yourself.
-The implant can be hard to remove in a small number of women; you may need more than one visit to the clinic if this is the case.
+• You can have your implant taken out at any time.
+This must be done by your health professional – do not try and take it out yourself.
+Sometimes the implant is hard to take out, and you may need another visit to remove it.

-• You can get pregnant as soon as your implant is removed.
+• Having an implant doesn't make it harder to get pregnant if you want to later on.
+You can get pregnant as soon as your implant is removed.